Online Child Abuse Training to Recognize and Report Abuse

 Child Abuse Training Mandates are Changing

 State after state is expanding their rules for who is required to report suspected child abuse, either sexual or otherwise.
 Legislation is pending, enacted or being returned for revision, but the trend is nationwide.
 These child abuse reporting regulations are, of course, a direct response to the recent scandals on campuses around the nation.
 The expansion of these guidelines is leaving schools and universities struggling to create policies, enact procedures, train staff, and be ready to respond to the new and upcoming legislation on child abuse prevention.

 Who Needs to Take a Child Abuse Training Course?

 While many argue the responsibility and the skill level required to recognize suspected child abuse is too great, your directive is clear: protect children at any cost.
-As the list of child abuse mandatory reporters continues to unfold, the impact on universities to keep pace with evolving legislation and public demand is critical.
+As the list of child abuse mandatory reporters continues to expand, the impact on universities to keep pace with evolving legislation and public demand is critical.
 The ability to spot possible abuse is not innate.
 You must train your mandatory reporters on what to look for, as well as how to report the child abuse.
 Training online equips your staff thoroughly and efficiently.

 Do not assume your staff has the ability to recognize child abuse.
 In so many of the scandals brought to light, the public is shocked at the length of time the abuse went on, but psychologists say they shouldn't be; abusers are highly skilled in secreting their behavior and their victims are commonly afraid to tell.